PHIL 208: 19th-Century Philosophy: Idealism as Modernism

 Instructor: Chris Latiolais

 This course introduces students to 19th-century, Continental-European philosophy by reading representative works by Kant, Schiller, Hegel, Marx, Kierkegaard and Nietzsche.
 The central theme of the course is the concept of human freedom.
 We begin by examining Immanuel Kant’s famous “Copernican Revolution” in philosophy, in which he limited human knowledge to a “mechanically conceived” nature in order to introduce a radical conception of human freedom.
-We will then examine, in chronological order, how the majors figures of the 19th-century tradition interpret, criticize, and develop Kant’s radically new conception of human freedom, particularly in light of its sharp contrast to natural causality.
+We will then examine, in chronological order, how the major figures of the 19th-century tradition interpret, criticize, and develop Kant’s radically new conception of human freedom, particularly in light of its sharp contrast to natural causality.
 A central question raised by post-Kantian philosophers is how such a radical conception of human freedom could account for how human actually develop and shape their identities in social settings.
 What would count as a “free” or “autonomous” self-determination of one’s own life with others.
 As we will see, each subsequent philosopher offers a different account of how such self-shaping is possible.

 Students will be evaluated on the basis of class participation, vocabulary quizzes, midterm examinations and a final paper.